lauracdobie/pda_static_and_dynamic_testing/part_1_docs/testing_task_1.md

   def check_for_ace(self, card):
+  # should be card.value == 1
     if card.value = 1:
       return True
+  # missing colon at the end of else
     else
       return False

+  # Should be def, not dif
   dif highest_card(self, card1 card2):
   # There needs to be a comma between card1 and card2
   if card1.value > card2.value: